 - Room 1: Two queen beds (accordion door separates beds)

 - Full-length screened porch overlooking the 1,277-acre lake

 - Outside grill

-- Housekeeping service is not available during your stay, but three sets of linens are provided for your use.
+- Housekeeping service is not available during your stay, towels and linens are provided

 The 1½-story cabin, known as “The Shack,” was constructed on the banks of Deer Creek by US Attorney General Harry M. Daugherty at the close of World War I. Daugherty was the strategist for Warren G. Harding during his state and national political campaigns and a cabinet member during the Marion newspaper publisher’s presidency.
 Harding was elected state senator (1899–1902), lieutenant governor (1903–1904) and US senator (1915–1921), before being elected President of the United States in 1921.